Willsteroo/rankNull/README.md

 # rankNull
-A small program for finding the rank and nullity of any matrix size 99x99 or less.
-Here is some explanation:
+A small program for finding the rank and nullity of any matrix size 99x99 or less using TI-BASIC Here is some explanation:

 rref([A])->[A] This takes the matrix [A], row reduces it, and stores the row reduced version into the matrix [A].
 It replaces [A] with it's row reduced version.